Pádraig Harrington: PGA Tour

 On 8 January 2019, Harrington was named as the captain for the 2020 Ryder Cup.
 The Ryder Cup was delayed one year due to the COVID-19 pandemic.
 The European team lost 19–9.

+PGA Tour Champions

-In 2022, Harrington started playing on the PGA Tour Champions.
+In 2022, Harrington started playing on PGA Tour Champions.
 He finished second to Steve Stricker in his first senior major, The Tradition.
 On 26 June 2022, he won his first senior major, the U.S. Senior Open, beating Stricker by one stroke.